 Click 'Monitoring' in the navigation panel

-Click the expand button against the 'Manage Mapping' tab and depending on your requirement, select the 'BizTalk Servers' link
+Click the expand button against the 'Manage Mapping' tab and depending on the requirement, select the 'BizTalk Servers' link

-Select the BizTalk server from the drop-down for which you want to set up the monitoring on NT services
+Select the BizTalk Server for which you want to set up the monitoring of Event Log Entries

-At the tab pages at the top, select 'NT Services'
+At the tab pages at the top, select 'Event Logs'

 ¿Te ha sido útil este artículo?